sedol1339/files/abstracts.md

 Hahn, S., & Choi, H. (2018).
 Understanding Dropout as an Optimization Trick. arXiv, 1806.09783.
 Retrieved from https://arxiv.org/abs/1806.09783v3

-Hanin, B., & Rolnick, D. (2018).
+#training Hanin, B., & Rolnick, D. (2018).
 How to Start Training: The Effect of Initialization and Architecture. arXiv, 1803.01719.
 Retrieved from https://arxiv.org/abs/1803.01719v3

     - Study failure modes for early training in deep ReLU nets:
     - 1) exploding or vanishing mean activation length